urbanairship/objectstate/README.md

 #### `os.listen(stream, keypath) -> os`
 - `stream`: A stream
-- `attribute`: The attribute path to update on emit
+- `keypath`: The keypath to update on emit

 #### `os.listenOn(ee, eventName, keypaths) -> os`
 - `ee`: An event emitter
 - `eventName`: When `ee` emits events named `eventName`, their objects are recorded on the internal state object.
-- `attributes`: An array of keypaths.
+- `keypaths`: An array of keypaths.

 When the `ee` emits the event `eventName`, `ObjectState` saves each argument passed to the event handler under the `keypaths` array element at the same